 455-15.5 Permanent Casing Construction Method: Use the permanent casing method when required by the Plans.
 In this method, place a casing to the prescribed depth before beginning excavation.
 If the Contractor cannot attain full penetration, the Engineer may direct the Contractor to excavate through the casing and advance the casing until reaching the desired penetration.
-In some cases the Engineer may require the Contractor to overream the outside diameter of the casing before placing the casing.
+In some cases the Engineer may require the Contractor to overream to the outside diameter of the casing before placing the casing.

-Cut the casing off at the prescribed elevation upon reaching the proper construction sequence and leave the remainder of the casing in place.
+Construct the shaft in accordance with 455-15.4 except for cutting the casing off at the prescribed elevation upon reaching the proper construction sequence and leaving the remainder of the casing in place.